Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Multi-point Pad e method

 \subsection{The method at work for the 2D Ising model}

 We will now focus on the results of the approximation and the singularity structure obtained from the Pad\'{e} procedure outlined in the previous sub-section, for the average magnetization.
 We will first show the results of the approximation in Fig.~\ref{fig:RatApprox}.
 That we can see the rational functions approximate the data correctly is not surprising because we have essentially done a rational interpolation through the data, since our input only consisted of the average magnetization values and not the susceptibilities.
 Therefore, the first real success of the rational approximation is to see how well its derivatives approximate the susceptibilities, as shown in Fig.~\ref{fig:RatApproxChi} for the $L=10 \,\,,15$ data.
-This is a nice result because the rational function was constructed assuming only the knowledge of the zeroth order Taylor coefficients in the expansion of the average magnetization and it faithfully returns the expected first order coefficients at all the input points.
-Having gained some confidence in our multi-point Pad\'{e} approximation, we can now proceed to look at the singularity structure, i.e. we will now study the zeros and poles of the rational function constructed in the complex $H$ plane \footnote{All results shown below have been obtained using the linear algebra routines of MATLAB \cite{MATLAB:2019} and all plots have been made using \cite{soton403913}}.
+This is a nice result because the rational function was constructed assuming only the knowledge of the zeroth order Taylor coefficients in the expansion of the average magnetization and it faithfully returns the expected first order coefficients at all the input points \footnote{Notice that in Fig. 4, around $H\sim0.1$ we observe a small bump in the rational approximation of the susceptibility.
+This is due to a near cancellation of a zero-pole pair on the real $H$ axis (see Fig.~\ref{fig:LeeYangZerosL}, top).
+The reason these zero-pole pairs don't cancel exactly sometimes is because the data comes with noise.
+For a more detailed explanation see \cite{Dimopoulos:2021vrk}.}.
+Having gained some confidence in our multi-point Pad\'{e} approximation, we can now proceed to look at the singularity structure, i.e. we will now study the zeros and poles of the rational function constructed in the complex $H$ plane \footnote{All results shown below have been obtained using the linear algebra routines of MATLAB \cite{MATLAB:2019} and all plots have been made using Jupyter notebooks \cite{soton403913}}.